 Once you have completed the experiment the experimenter will acknowledge your participation to the system and your credit "balance" will be updated accordingly.
 Note that the most you can get for one experiment is 2 credits.
 You can check your current balance, as well as what experiments you have signed up for at any time.

 The alternative to participating in experiments is to complete written assignments.
 These are 1-2 page, single spaced papers, summarizing a scientific journal article.
 Each paper is worth 1 mark (a maximum of 3 papers can be submitted or some combination of papers and experimental participation).
 You will be required to select (concise) articles of interest from the CURRENT issue of Psychological Science (you can also access the journal online via the Library website), read the article and write a review of the methodologies and procedures used to test the hypotheses.
 Essentially, the paper is meant to provide learning opportunities similar to participating in research, that is, a better understanding of the scientific process.
 How are experiments designed, why are they designed that way and how do the results help us to understand human behaviour?
 These are the kinds of questions your paper should address.
 Each paper should take approximately 1 hour to complete.
-You are to submit an electronic copy to Turnitin.com.and to Hanan Domloge.
-Be sure to include your full name, student number, and course code on your assignment.
-Together with your assignment, please email Hanan Domloge a copy of the article you selected for this review.
-The class ID and password to access Turnitin.com will be posted on the course Blackboard page approximately mid semester.
-You can use the Student Guide to help setup an account and submit your paper.
-The deadline to submit your papers will be the day of the final exam which is the same day TAPS closes.
-An announcement will be posted in Blackboard reminding you of this deadline.
 Your paper will be graded on a pass or fail and there are no credit deductions if you fail the assignment.
-A pass earns you 1 mark and a fail will require you to submit another paper or participate in research.
+A pass earns you 1 mark and a fail will require you to submit another paper or participate in research (as long as you submit your work in advance of the due date).
 A combination of papers and experimental participation is allowed.

 Note that you can cancel a scheduled appointment and not be penalized for missing it as long as you do so with 48 hours of the appointment.